Solar Panel ROI: Is the Investment Worth It?

 Solar vs Other Home Investments

-At 8–15% annual return, solar panels are among the highest-returning home improvements available.
-A kitchen renovation typically adds 5–10% of its cost to property value.
-A loft conversion adds 15–20%.
-Solar delivers direct financial returns (reduced bills) alongside property value uplift — making it one of the few improvements that pays you back every month while also increasing your home's worth.
+At 8-15% annual return, solar panels are among the highest-returning home improvements available.
+A kitchen renovation typically adds 5-10% of its cost to property value.
+An attic conversion adds 15-20%.
+Solar delivers direct financial returns (reduced bills) alongside property value uplift, making it one of the few improvements that pays you back every month while also increasing your home's worth.

 For a full property cost analysis, combine your solar ROI projection with a home affordability assessment.
 If you are weighing solar against other investments, our Compound Interest Calculator can model alternative scenarios.
 Explore your mortgage guide if you are considering financing the installation, and check our Break-Even Calculator to find the exact month your system turns profitable.